kLayz3/monad/README.md

 types and `std::` -like.
 The constructor of these types is always the underlying `T`'s ctor, with an extra `const char*` initial argument, if type `T` doesn't already handle `(const char*, T&&...)` ctor.
 `TOnce<T>` expands the underlying `TOnceBase` to enable polymorphic read and write calls.
-If in a multithreaded program, the code needs to know how to *add* all of these objects together.
-This can be reduced to knowing how to *add* only two instances at a time.
+If in a multithreaded program, the code needs to know how to *stitch* all of the thread-local objects back together.
+This problem can be reduced to knowing how to *add* only two instances at a time.
-For types such as `TH1`-derived, the `Add` method handles this, for some other types, the underlying `operator+`.
+For types such as `TH1`-derived, the `Add` method handles this, for some other types, the underlying unary `operator+=`.
+Compiler will also find any free `void Add(T&, const T&)` function defined and use that, if users define it.
-For user-defined types where the compiler cannot deduce the collector function, a function pointer `void (*)(T&, const T&)` can also be given to handle this. `E.g.` for types such as `std::array<??, ??>`.
-The final `TAnalysisPool<...>::Collect` will propagate the call and effectively perform a binary fold of all the instances of `TOnce<T>` with the same name (that were given to different threads).
+For types where the compiler cannot deduce the collector function, a function pointer `void (*)(T&, const T&)` can also be given to handle this.
+If the function pointer is given, it will take priority over compile-time candidates.
+Example of types where users either need to define the free fnc or give a function ptr is `std::array<??, ??>`.
+The final `TAnalysisPool<...>::Collect` will propagate the corresponding call and effectively perform a binary fold of all the instances of `TOnce<T>` with the same name (that were given to different threads).

 - `T& operator() ();` returns underlying `T&` handle.
 - `T* operator-> ();` same but for `T*` ; call `T`'s methods via arrow operator.